aryan1429/mr-sarcastic/PROFILE_UPDATE_IMPLEMENTATION.md

 The existing User model already supported the required fields:
 - `name`: String field for display name
 - `picture`: String field for profile picture URL

+## Troubleshooting

+### 401 Unauthorized Errors
+If you see 401 errors when accessing `/api/users/me` or other protected endpoints:

+1. **Ensure user is authenticated**: Navigate to `/auth` and log in first
+2. **Check token in localStorage**: The frontend stores JWT tokens in `localStorage.authToken`
+3. **Verify API URL**: Frontend is configured to use `http://localhost:3001/api` (updated from 8001)

+### Common Issues
+- **Port conflicts**: Backend runs on 3001, frontend on 5173
+- **Authentication flow**: All main routes are protected and require login
+- **Environment variables**: Ensure `.env` files have correct API URLs

+### Debug Steps
+1. Open browser dev tools → Console to see authentication logs
+2. Check Network tab for API requests and response codes
+3. Verify localStorage contains `authToken` after login
+4. Backend logs show authentication middleware activity

 ## API Endpoints